-Stock option grants come hand in hand with working for private, venture backed companies, and are often the most lucrative of the incentives offered.
-One of the biggest questions faced by employees is if the equity package on the table is a fair one.
-Unfortunately, unlike salary information that is democratized through popular websites such as Glassdoor and LinkedIn, there is no public repository of equity grant information to help put the problem in perspective.
+Stock option grants come hand in hand with working for private, venture backed companies and are often the most lucrative of the incentives offered - yes even more than catered lunch and cold brew .
+However, one of the biggest questions faced by prospective new hires is if the equity package on the table is a fair one.
+Unfortunately, unlike salary information that is democratized through popular websites such as Glassdoor and LinkedIn, there is no public repository of equity grant information to help put the issue in perspective.
 The next best thing would be to mine stock option databases maintained by longstanding players in the space.

-By comparing the variables deemed to be most important to determining the value of equity such as your job function, your experience and the size of the company, you can better compare yourself with peers in the industry.
+By comparing the variables most correlated to determining the value of equity such as your job function, your experience and the size of the company, you can more accurately compare yourself with peers in the industry.

 Why should I negotiate my grant and what factors are important to consider?

-If you will be an integral part of the team know that you have much more leverage in not only determining the number of shares but also the provisions that govern the vesting, exercise, taxation, and sale or transfer of your options.
-Key team members are usually belied by their experience and seniority, both which are factors taken into account when you run your potential grant through the calculator.
+Senior and key new hires of the company carry much more leverage in not only determining the number of shares but also the provisions that govern the vesting, exercise, and taxation of your options.
+Key team members are typically determined by their industry experience and seniority, both factors which are taken into account when you run your potential grant through the calculator.

-One should counterintuitively also explore negotiating a smaller equity package in exchange for a higher salary if they are more risk averse or are not sure if the company’s business model will pan out in the long run.
-Historically, stock options have been an inherently risky endeavour requiring forking up of cash upfront for a hypothetical payout sometime down the line, however working with ESO Fund takes all risk out of the picture and makes negotiating a bigger option grant a less intimidating undertaking.
+One can also counter-intuitively explore negotiating a smaller equity package in exchange for a higher salary if they are more risk averse or are unsure of the company’s business model, product market fit, or long term growth plans.
+Historically, stock options have been an inherently risky endeavor requiring forking up of cash upfront for a hypothetical payout sometime down the line, however working with ESO Fund takes all risk out of the picture and makes negotiating a bigger option grant a less intimidating and more lucrative undertaking.

 Things to keep in mind while negotiating your grant